The following services are offered to Bay Area families:

 - Couples Counseling

-Based on the model of the home-visiting doula, infant-parent support home visits provide fast response to parental worries about infant fussiness or sleep problems, questions about parent-infant attachment and bonding, or parental postpartum mood or anxiety issues.
-This service is offered throughout San Francisco, Marin, Contra Costa, and Alameda counties.
-Note that hourly charges for these services include travel time to and from your home, and the total time spent at your home.
+Infant-parent support home visits via convenient telehealth video sessions provide fast response to parental worries about infant fussiness or sleep problems, questions about parent-infant attachment and bonding, or parental postpartum mood or anxiety issues.

 The NICU Parent Program